css-for-js/huckleberry/README.md

 - `96px`
 - `128px`

-When it comes to max widths (eg. the maximum width of the card), arbitrary values can be used.
+When it comes to max widths (e.g. the maximum width of the card), arbitrary values can be used.

 ### Font